USFOneHealthCodeathon2022/Rareform/README.md

 ## Background

 ### Rare diseases are often neglected
+Rare diseases are defined as those with an incidence of less than 2,000 cases per year

 ### Classification systems are of vital clinical importance

 ### Existing classification systems fall short for rare diseases
+ICD-10
+ICD-11 and Orphanet collaboration

+Rare diseases often go by several different names, which makes finding them in classification systems difficult

 ## Solution
 We have developed the webapp "rareform" in order to navigate the relationship between different classification methods and find comparable diseases.